-He is also deeply experienced and known for his work in cross-border fraud and asset recovery investigations and litigation.
-Danny is regularly called upon to investigate and prosecute claims involving complex multi-jurisdictional corporate and commercial fraud, and the recovery of misappropriated assets globally, most recently arising from the 1MDB debacle.
+On the fraud and asset recovery front, Danny is regularly called upon to investigate, prosecute, as well as defend, claims involving complex multi-jurisdictional corporate and commercial fraud, and the recovery of misappropriated assets globally, including assets held through multi layered trust structures.
 He is the sole Singapore member of the International Chamber of Commerce’s Fraudnet, an international network of independent leading civil asset recovery specialists.
-Danny is the only lawyer in Singapore who is recognised by Who’s Who Legal: Thought Leaders – Global Elite 2019 in the field of asset recovery.
+Danny has been recognised by Who’s Who Legal as amongst the Global Elite and one of 40 Thought Leaders in the field of asset recovery globally.

 Danny has also acted and continues to act in some of the largest and most complex insolvencies in the region representing liquidators and creditors, including acting for the liquidators overseeing 45 Lehman entities across Asia (ex-Japan), MF Global Singapore, Dynamic Oil Trading (of the OW Bunker Group), and BSI Bank, and is particularly known for his expertise in complex cross-border contentious insolvency.

 Danny is a member of the firm’s Executive Committee, and formerly the firm’s Deputy Head of Dispute Resolution Practices.
 He graduated from the National University of Singapore and is admitted to the Singapore Bar as well as the Rolls of Solicitors of the High Courts of Hong Kong and England and Wales.

 Danny is a lead advocacy trainer of the Singapore Institute of Legal Education.
 He is also a founding director and Vice-President of the Turnaround Management Association (TMA) of Singapore and South-East Asia.